Maximum matchings in regular graphs: Preliminaries

 Let $M\oplus M'$ be the symmetric difference of $M$ and $M'$.
 Every component of $M\oplus M'$ is either a path or a cycle.
-Since $x$ is not covered by $M$, it follows that $x$ is an end vertex of some path-component $P$ of $M\oplus M'$.
-Let $y$ be another end vertex of $P$.
+Since $x$ is not covered by $M$ but is covered by $M'$, it follows that $x$ is an end-vertex of some path-component $P$ of $M\oplus M'$.
+Let $y$ be another end-vertex of $P$.
 Note that every vertex of $A$ is covered by an edge of $M$ and every vertex of $W$ is covered by an edge of $M'$.
 So $y\in B\backslash W$.

 Then let $M''=M\oplus P$.
 Then $M''$ is a maximum matching of $G$ which covers $x$ and all vertices covered by $M$ except $y$.
 Note that $y\in B\backslash W$ and $x\in W$.
 Hence $M''$ covers more vertices of $W$ than $M$, a contradiction to the maximality of the number of vertices of $W$ covered by $M$.
 This completes the proof. \end{proof}